-The contract payable relating to CWA represents the outstanding balance of \$44.6 million and \$48.9 million at June 30, 2023 and 2022 for Series 2010 and Series 2014 (both refunding) issued by CWA, a governmental agency of the State of Texas, to finance the construction of a water conveyance system.
+The contract payable relating to CWA represents the outstanding balance of \$40.1 million and \$44.6 million on June 30, 2024 and 2023 for Series 2010 and Series 2014 (both refunding) issued by CWA, a governmental agency of the State of Texas, to finance the construction of a water conveyance system.
 Pursuant to a series of exchange agreements with CWA, the City issued the Certificate and endorsed the bonds and is unconditionally obligated to pay from the gross revenues of the City's Combined Utility System all debt service payments on these Certificates and Bonds, as well as amounts necessary to restore deficiencies in funds required to be accumulated under the CWA bond resolutions.
 The outstanding bonds mature on December 15, 2025 and December 15, 2034, respectively.